openframeworks/ofSite/documentation/types/ofColor_.markdown

 method of calculating lightness is used by the Lab and HSL color spaces.

-Returns: the lightness as a float in the range 0 - limit().
+Returns: the lightness in the range 0 - limit().